Skip to content

 5. Laiterie (The Dairy):

-Each year the managing company, Artefact PRL, organizes from 150 to 200 events bringing together from 70,000 to 100,000 spectators with more than 450, sometimes 650 artists or performance groups.
+Each year, the managing company, Artefact PRL, organizes 150 to 200 events, bringing together 70,000 to 100,000 spectators and more than 450, sometimes 650, artists or performance groups.

 • The CAJ Molodoï: Managed by the Molodoï association in support of the principle of self-management.